FraserW123/CMPT419Project/README.md

 ## Self Evaluation

 Our initial proposal was motivated to create more emotionally intelligent and engaging interactions between humans and robots.
 We planned to do this by optimizing the story based on player engagement, as well as recommending story paths to players during the game.
-However, we realized these were plans were overly ambitious given our timeline, so we focused on having the robot perform arm gestures and enabling players to use their own gestures to make choices during the game.
+However, we realized these plans were overly ambitious given our timeline, so we focused on having the robot perform arm gestures and enabling players to use their own gestures to make choices during the game.
 This shift allowed us to build a functional and focused prototype that still captured our core goal of enhancing human-robot interactions.